lauraepfl/Internship/getusedtocode_tests/README.md

 - test_nlevel is a test with different number of cells in the simulation
 - test_solver compares the three available sovler algorithms that can be used
 - test_units compares graphs in IS units and in AU

+In each folder is a text file with deductions i made from observing the graphs